StereoPT/gBoards/README.md

 ## ToDo List

-- [x] Create Board Service
-- [x] Create Message Component
 - [x] Refactor Componets to use Service & Message
-- [ ] Create Node.js Server
+- [x] Create Node.js Server
-- [ ] Refactor Project for both Front / Back End.
+- [x] Refactor Project for both Front / Back End.
+- [x] Provide Fake Data from Node.js API
 - [ ] Create MongoDB Database
-- [ ] Create Node.js API to fetch from Database
+- [ ] Change API to fetch from Database
 - [ ] Routing

 ## Development Server

+### FrontEnd

+Navigate to 'FrontEnd' Folder.
-Run `ng serve --open` for a dev server.
+Run `ng serve --open` for a front end.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### BackEnd

+Navigate to 'BackEnd' Folder
+Run `node app.js` for the backend server.
+Navigate to `http://localhost:2909/boards`.
+For the List of Boards.

 ## Build